 - It creates duplicate content due to the amount of text in the navigation

-Google recommends two site maps.
+Google recommends two sitemaps.
 One on a page on your website, the other as an XML file.

-Google suggests a page with links to all the pages on your website.
+They suggest a page with links to all the pages on your website.
 If you do this no-index the page.
 Google will still crawl it, users can still read it – but Google will not add it to its index.

 An XML Sitemap is usually generated by your CMS.